 What are the Graph Convolutional Networks?

 The graph convolutional networks, as the name might recall, share some commonalities with the convolutional neural network algorithm, the one that led the way to giant leaps in visual recognition.
 If a graph with nodes and edges is transposed in a two dimensional adjacent matrix, nothing can prevent us from running a sliding window function that compresses a grid of pixels and extracts features like CNNs do.
-The affinity with CNN ends here, because when we elaborate images we are more interested in complex visual features rather than single pixels, while in knowledge graphs we want to convolute in a single node its neighbours and recursively the information of the entire network.
+The affinity with CNN ends here, because when we elaborate images we are more interested in complex visual features rather than single pixels.
+In knowledge graphs, on the other hand, we want to convolute in a single node its neighbours and recursively the information of the entire network.

 The Weisfeiler-Lehman Test